megbedell/astro-dataviz/README.md

 (Some of the conda installs can be done in pip too, but I ran into install issues there that didn't come up with conda.
 Your mileage may vary.)

-Then make sure you have the correct JupyterLab extensions to make the interactive plots render properly:
+Then get the JupyterLab extension for holoviews:

 ```
-jupyter labextension install jupyterlab_bokeh
 jupyter labextension install @pyviz/jupyterlab_holoviews
 ```